Maraschino cherry: Uses

 Maraschino cherries are used in many alcoholic and non-alcoholic drinks and cocktails, including the Old Fashioned, tequila sunrise, the Queen Mary and the Shirley Temple, giving them the nickname cocktail cherries.
 (This term is also used to refer to other varieties, including Amarena, Balaton, and Bing, when used for the same purpose, typically soaked in alcohol or sugar.)
 Sometimes the cherries, along with some of the maraschino syrup, are put into a glass of cola to make an old-fashioned or homemade cherry cola.

 As a garnish, they can be used to decorate frozen yogurt, baked ham, cakes, pastry, parfaits, milkshakes and ice cream sodas.
-They are an integral part of an American ice cream sundae, giving rise to the term "cherry on top" in more general usage.
-They are frequently included in canned fruit cocktail.
+They are placed on top in many varieties of ice cream sundae; this may be the source of the phrase "cherry on top."
+They are generally included in canned fruit cocktail.

 Europe

-The name maraschino originates from the marasca cherry of Dalmatian origin and the maraschino liqueur made from it, in which marasca cherries were crushed and preserved after being pickled.
+The name maraschino originates from the marasca cherry of Dalmatian origin in Croatia and the maraschino liqueur made from it, in which marasca cherries were crushed and preserved after being pickled.
 Whole cherries preserved in this liqueur were known as "maraschino cherries".
-This had been a local means of preserving the fruit in Dalmatia.

 In the 19th century, these became popular in the rest of Europe, but the supply in Dalmatia was quite limited, so they became known as a delicacy for royalty and the wealthy.
 Because of the relative scarcity of the marasca, other cherries came to be preserved in various ways and sold as "maraschino".